 Study Priority (Highest First)

-With 3 months of prep, you can cover all 6 comfortably.
-With 1 month, focus on the top 4 and attempt COA/Networking questions only if you're sure.
+With 3 months of prep, you can cover all official Section B areas comfortably.
+With 1 month, focus first on C Programming, Data Structures, OOP, and Operating Systems before revising Networking, Big Data, and AI basics.

 Time Management During the Exam